summaryInfo/nsst/README.md

 Debugging output can be enabled with `trace-*` options.

 For now nsst supports combining characters only via precomposition, but almost everything is ready to implement proper rendering of combining character (and variant glyphs support).
-The only tricky part is to extract positioning tables and implemnt basic text shaping.
+The only tricky part is to extract positioning tables and implement basic text shaping.
 It would be implemented using glyphs with codes `0x110000` - `0x1FFFFF`, giving sufficient number of possible custom glyphs.
 DECDLD is also easy to implement this way.

 Hotkeys are now configurable.
-With syntax `[<Mods>-]<Name>`, where `<Mods>` is XKB key name and mods is a set of one or more of folowing:
+With syntax `[<Mods>-]<Name>`, where `<Mods>` is XKB key name and mods is a set of one or more of following:

 * `S` -- Shift
 * `C` -- Control